 Some of the dangers you face without expert representation include:

-Formal depositions - A deposition is taken under oath, and statements you make can be used to cut off your benefits.
+Formal depositions—A deposition is taken under oath, and statements you make can be used to cut off your benefits.
 You could even face criminal charges if you make false statements in a deposition.
-An attorney at our firm can clearly explain the deposition process to you, prepare you accordingly, and if necessary, be present during the deposition session to advise you of your rights.
+Our expert attorney can clearly explain the deposition process to you, prepare you accordingly, and if necessary, be present during the deposition to advise you of your rights.

-Surveillance by insurance adjusters - Can a workers' compensation insurance adjuster undertake surveillance and take video footage of you?
-In certain circumstances, yes-and this evidence could lead to the loss of your workers' compensation benefits.
-An attorney at our firm can explain your rights in these matters, and why you should be wary of posting certain information and photos in public venues such as Facebook and LinkedIn.
+Surveillance by insurance adjusters —In certain circumstances, a workers’ compensation insurance adjuster can undertake surveillance and take video footage of you.
+This many times highly selective “evidence” could lead to the loss of your workers’ compensation benefits.
+This is another area where a Boxer & Gerson workers’ compensation expert can explain your rights, and let you know why you should be wary of posting certain information and photos in public venues such as Facebook and LinkedIn.

-Contact Boxer & Gerson, LLP for a free consultation about a workers' compensation case.
+Contact Boxer & Gerson, LLP for a free consultation about your workers’ compensation case.